Boredoom17/SmartCooking/README.md

 ## 🔒 Privacy & Data

+- **Secure Authentication** - User credentials managed by Supabase with industry-standard encryption
+- **User Data Isolation** - Each user's data (scan history, preferences) stored separately
-- **No cloud storage** - All ingredient scans processed in real-time
+- **No cloud storage of images** - Ingredient photos processed in real-time, not stored
-- **No personal data collection** - App doesn't collect user information
-- **Local history only** - Scan history stored on device
+- **Local session tokens** - Authentication tokens encrypted and stored on device
-- **Temporary image processing** - Photos not permanently stored on servers
+- **No third-party tracking** - No analytics or data sharing with external services

 ## 🐛 Known Limitations

 - Limited to 13 ingredient categories
 - Recognition accuracy varies with lighting and image quality
 - Recipe database is relatively small (30-40 recipes)
-- No user accounts or cloud synchronization
-- History limited to last 10-15 scans
+- History limited to last 10-15 scans per user
-- Requires active internet connection for ingredient recognition
+- Requires active internet connection for ingredient recognition and authentication

 ## 🚧 Current Status